ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 You can then couple these functions with a trigger upon which the function needs to be executed.
 E.g. when a customer orders something that is out of stock.
 You can send him an automatic email when the stock get update in your database.

+# Meet the experts
+At the conference you had the chance to book a 20 minute session with a MongoDB experts.
+This was of great help in getting to know the new MongoDB Aggregation Pipeline builder.
+The expert also gave some more tips in "thinking noSQL".

+> When data is shown together it is stored together -- MongoDB expert

+> Data should be stored in the same way it is used -- MongoDB expert

 # Conclusion